What is UEM - unified endpoint management?

 • Pushing patches and updates: UEM can scan endpoints for software, firmware or OS vulnerabilities and automatically push patches wherever needed.

 • Controlling apps and applications: Employers can approve or prohibit use of specific apps or applications, and prevent unauthorized apps or applications from accessing enterprise data.
-Many UEM tools enable creation of an app store where users can download, install and periodically update enterprise-approved apps and desktop applications.
+Many UEM tools enable the creation of an app store where users can download, install and periodically update enterprise-approved apps and desktop applications.

 • Isolating corporate and personal data: This protects corporate and personal data, and provides the optimal user experience for BYOD.

-• Keeping endpoint security solutions up-to-date: Admins can install the latest antivirus definitions on devices, update web filters with the latest blacklisted or whitelisted web sites, and even tweak firewalls to repel the latest threats.
+• Keeping endpoint security solutions up to date: Admins can install the latest antivirus definitions on devices, update web filters with the latest blacklisted or whitelisted websites, and even tweak firewalls to repel the latest threats.

 • Identifying and remediating threats: By integrating with UEBA, endpoint detection and response (EDR) and other security technologies, UEM can help identify abnormal device behaviors that indicate ongoing or potential threats, and trigger other security tools to take action against threats.

-• Wiping and/or locking lost, stolen or end-of-lifecycle devices: As a last line of defense, UEM lets admins or security teams locate, wipe clean, lock and/or reset lost, stolen or retired devices, to prevent unauthorized access to the network and keep any sensitive data on the device from falling into the wrong hands.
+• Wiping and locking lost, stolen or end-of-lifecycle devices: As a last line of defense, UEM lets admins or security teams locate, wipe clean, lock and/or reset lost, stolen or retired devices, to prevent unauthorized access to the network and keep any sensitive data on the device from falling into the wrong hands.
 It can also reset decommissioned devices for continued personal use.

 The bottom line is that for these and other tasks, UEM’s all-encompassing approach enables security and IT departments to ignore the distinctions between on- and off-site devices, mobile and desktop devices, Windows or Mac or Chrome or Linux operating systems—and focus simply on device and security management.